crpih/xiada/README.md

 ## TRAIN

-  You can train the tagger entering `repo_root_directory` and then:
+  The tagger can be trained entering `repo_root_directory` and then run:

         cd training/bin
         make all

-  This command will generate different training databases in `repo_root_directory/training/databases`
+  This command will generate different training databases in `repo_root_directory/training/databases` (it will take several minutes to finish).

 ## CHECK

-To check all is working fine, from `repo_root_directory` run:
+To check that all is working fine, from `repo_root_directory` run:

     rake test

 ## RUN

-And, finally, we can run the tagger in several ways.
+And, finally, the tagger can be launched in several ways.
 Here is an example:

 ### Tag sentences inside an XML document